pascalpoizat/veca-ide/README.md

 The plugin is activated once you edit a `.veca` file.
 The first time you use the plugin on a project, the IDE may ask you whether you want to convert it to an XText project.
 Answer yes.

-The syntax of a model in the VECA DSL format is available from [the VECA project page](https://pascalpoizat.github.io/veca-web).
+The syntax of a model in the VECA DSL format is available in [the VECA project documentation](https://pascalpoizat.github.io/veca-web/documentation.html).

 The plugin provides you with:

 - syntax highlighting

-- some model verifications that can be performed directly on the VECA model
+- some model verifications that can be performed directly on the VECA model (see Syntactic verification, in [the VECA projet documentation](https://pascalpoizat.github.io/veca-web/documentation.html))

-  - compatible operations in bindings (same name, same message types, internal bindings relate a provided operation to a required one, external bindings relate a composite provided operation to a provided operation in one of its sub-components or a sub-component required operation to a required operation in its composite)

-  - distinct identifier for bindings in a given composite

-  - no self binding

 - transformation from the VECA DSL format (model being edited) to the VECA JSON format (a file always named `model.json` in the `src-gen` directory of the project the model is in).
 Transformation is performed upon saving a syntactically correct model that has been edited.